mxaviersmp/cloud-computing-video-subtitles/docs/05_lambda_functions.md

 These are the lambda functions responsible for generating the `Transcribe` and `Translate` files and saving information on `DynamoDB`.

 Each function needs specific `IAM` role permissions.
+All of these roles need to be configured for the Lambda service.
 All 4 need `AWSLambdaExecute`, and use the `Python 3.8 Runtime`.
 For each lambda set the necessary `Environment Variables`.